-Number of grants Number of working to reduce time patients newly Referrals for Time between identification between identification identified for diagnostic follow- and follow-ເ ıp/diagnosis and follow-up/diagnosis screening up provided Baseline Post 9 21,218 5,442 72 days 30 days
+Number of grants working to reduce time between identification Number of patients newly identified for Referrals for diagnostic follow- Time between identification up/diagnosis and follow-up/diagnosis screening up provided Baseline Post 10 21,473 5,442 72 days 30 days

-\Note: Only three grantees measured and provided data on pre/post follow up times.
+^{}Note: Only three grantees measured and provided data on pre/post follow up times.
 Use caution when drawing conclusions for the larger population.